Maladera formosae

 Maladera formosae, commonly known as the Asiatic garden beetle and formerly known as Maladera castanea, is a species of beetle in the family Scarabaeidae.
-It is native to Japan, China, South Korea, North Korea, and Russia but was introduced to North America in the 1920s where it is considered a pest of turfs, gardens, and crop fields.
+It is native to Japan, China, Taiwan, South Korea, North Korea, and Russia but was introduced to North America in the 1920s where it is considered a pest of turfs, gardens, and crop fields.
 Adults are active in the summer during which they can be found feeding on leaves and flowers or gathering around light sources at night.

 Morphology

 Adults range in length from 8-9mm and are reddish-brown in color with an iridescent sheen.
 Larvae, similarly to larvae of other species in the family Scarabaeidae, are referred to as white grubs.
-M. formosae grubs grow from approximately 1.4mm to 19mm in length as they feed on plant roots and decaying plant material.
+M. formosae grubs grow from approximately 1.4 mm to 19 mm in length as they feed on plant roots and decaying plant material.

 Maladera formosae are frequently mistaken for other species of scarab beetles.
 However, adults can be distinguished by their sturdy bodies, reddish-brown hue with an iridescent shine, concealed labrum, antenna with 10 segments, flat rear tibia featuring apical spurs separated by tarsal articulations, and elongated male genitalia with sizable, movable apical hooks.

 Larvae have C-shaped bodies, are predominantly white, and have brownish-orange white heads.
 M. formosae larvae can be distinguished from other white grub larvae by their prominent maxillary stipes, aggressive behavior, and unique chevron-shaped raster pattern underneath their Y-shaped anal slits.

 Geographic distribution

-Maladera formosae is native to East Asia and was originally found in China, Japan, North Korea, South Korea, and eastern Russia.
+Maladera formosae is native to East Asia.
+Aside from the type locality Taiwan (formerly known as Formosa), it was also native to China, Japan, North Korea, South Korea, and eastern Russia.
 It has also become established in the United States as an invasive species.
 M. formosae was first discovered in North America in the United States, specifically in New Jersey in 1921.
 In its first decade in the United States, M. formosae spread throughout the East Coast.
 By 1933, M. formosae was recorded within 10 states and 1 district consisting of Connecticut, Delaware, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island, South Carolina, Virginia, and Washington, D.C.
 It then spread southward and westward, leading to it being found by 2009 in at least 11 additional states, including Alabama, Georgia, Illinois, Indiana, Maine, Michigan, New Hampshire, North Carolina, Ohio, Vermont, and West Virginia with possible identification in Kansas and Missouri.
 The most recent state in which M. formosae was newly reported is Florida in 2012.
 M. formosae has also been identified in the two Canadian provinces of Quebec in 1996 and Nova Scotia in 2003.
 In total, M. formosae is now found in the United States in at least 24 states and Canada in 2 provinces.